moliver28/research-handbook/content/handbook/solutions-architects/processes/commercial.md

 ### Regional Team Meeting (EMEA or AMER)

-- Frequency: Bi-Weekly, every other Monday
 - AMER
+  - Frequency: Weekly on Mondays
-  - Duration: 25 minutes (EMEA) / 50 minutes (AMER)
+  - Duration: 50 minutes
   - Purpose: Connect as a team, discuss any ongoing initiatives, share updates, provide feedack, foster open discussions
 - EMEA
+  - Frequency: Bi-Weekly, every other Monday
   - Duration: 50 minutes
   - Purpose: Connect as a team, discuss any ongoing initiatives, regional priorities, share updates, and address any pressing issues